Looking for a therapy that raises your self-esteem and helps your relationships? Compassion-focussed therapy might be what you need.

 Compassion-based therapy and the three ‘affect systems’

-With it’s focus on the evolution of the brain, one of the main theories of CFT is that there are interconnecting ‘systems’ that the brain operates on that that need to be managed if we want to be happy.
+With its focus on the evolution of the brain, one of the main theories of CFT is that there are interconnecting ‘systems’ that the brain operates on that that need to be managed if we want to be happy.

 These systems determine our feelings and ways of relating to others and the world, such as if we feel happy and safe, and are called ‘affect systems’.
 The three such systems that CFT focuses on are the threat, drive, and contentment systems.

-The ‘threat’ system is protection focused.
+The threat system is protection focused.
 It quickly notices anything that is perceived as a threat and then reacts with feelings like anxiety or anger, emotions that trigger us to protect ourselves.
 This is the affect system responsible for the ‘fight, flight, or freeze/submission’ mode that evolutionary psychology likes to focus on.

 The ‘drive’ system is excitement focused.
 It motivates us to attain resources and rewards.
 This is not just food and a place to live, but also things such as passing a test and getting our license, or managing to get a date with someone we really like.
 Such things bring with them anticipation and pleasure.
 So this system is thus related to feelings of arousal, stimulation, and energetic highs.

-The ‘contentment’ system is soothing focused.
+This system is soothing focused.
 It triggers when there is no threat, or nothing that needs to be achieved.
 It causes us to feel peaceful, calm, and happy, which also leads to us feeling safe and socially connected.

-It’s been found that in people with high levels of shame and self-criticism the threat and/or drive systems are often working too hard, and the contentment/soothing system is under-active or somehow not accessible to the other drives.
+It’s been found that in people with high levels of shame and self-criticism the threat and/or drive systems are often working too hard.
+And the contentment/soothing system is under-active or somehow not accessible to the other drives.

 It’s also common to have an overdeveloped threat system.
 As we grow up our brain develops ways to pick up and respond to what it sees as threats and helps us protect ourselves.
 For example, if we have a controlling or even aggressive parent, we’ll become submissive so as not to cause trouble.

 This is called a ‘protective or safety behaviour or strategy’.
 The trouble comes when as an adult this reaction is still programmed into us, and our threat system stays on high, triggering us to still use the same strategy.
-While it might be a strategy or behaviour that served us when a child, as an adult it could be stopping us from learning and growing or from accessing our contentment system and thus ability to self-soothe.
+While it might be a strategy or behaviour that served us when a child, as an adult it could be stopping us from learning and growing or from accessing our ability to self-soothe.